Boeheim's 'best season' comes to bitter end with son benched

 Jimmy Boeheim scored a season-high 28 points, going 6 for 9 from 3-point range with seven rebounds while playing all 40 minutes against Duke.

-Jim Boeheim said it was never a given his son's would be good enough to play in his programs, even Buddy, the more highly recruited of the two.
+Jim Boeheim said it was never a given his sons would be good enough to play in his program, even Buddy, the more highly recruited of the two.

 The Boeheim boys will move on now.